September 8, 2017

 The following 51 members attended: Ammerman, Anksorus, Babb, Beltran, Berkowitz, Berman, Calikoglu, Clement, Cox, Cuddeback, Dobelstein, Duqum, Edwards, Estrada, Fisher, Folt (Chancellor), Furry, Giovanello, Handler, Hannig, Hastings, Hessick, Hill, Hobbs, Ives, Kang, Khan, Levine, Mauro, Mayer-Davis, McBride, Melehy, Mizzy, Moore, Muller, Parise (Chair of the Faculty), Perelmuter, Platts-Mills, Pukkila, Renner, Sawyer, Scarlett, Stearns, Steponaitis (Secretary of the Faculty), Thorpe, Upshaw, Wallace, Willet, Yaqub, Zamboni and Zvara.

-The following 22 members received excused absences: Aikat, Ansong, Arnold, Baumgartner, Bloom, Boettiger Cooney, Brewster, Chambers, Chapman, Estigarribia, Fry, Joyner, Larson, Mayer, Nelson, Neta, Rashid, Savasta-Kennedy, Song, Tepper, Thorp and Williams.
+The following 22 members received excused absences: Aikat, Ansong, Arnold, Baumgartner, Bloom, Boettiger Cooney, Brewster, Burch, Chambers, Chapman, Daughters, Estigarribia, Fry, Joyner, Larson, Lee, Mayer, Nelson, Neta, Rashid, Savasta-Kennedy, Song, Tepper, Thorp and Williams.

-The following 19 members were absent without excuse: Austin, Burch, Coble, Coyne-Beasley, Daughters, Elsherif, Felix, Gilchrist, Gilland, Kireev, Koonce, Kris, Lee, Levine, Lithgow, Lundberg, Malloy, Osterweil and Ramaswamy.
+The following 19 members were absent without excuse: Austin, Coble, Coyne-Beasley, Elsherif, Felix, Gilchrist, Gilland, Kireev, Koonce, Kris, Levine, Lithgow, Lundberg, Malloy, Osterweil and Ramaswamy.

 Others in attendance: Dean (Provost), Andringa (Undergraduate Representative), Filene (Undergraduate Representative), Rubin (Undergraduate Representative) and Stember (Graduate Representative).